oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/Tutorials/DesignPatterns/simple_host_streaming/README.md

      nmake fpga
      ```

-> **Note**: The Intel® FPGA PAC D5005 (with Intel Stratix® 10 SX) does not support Windows*.
-Compiling to FPGA hardware on Windows* requires a third-party or custom Board Support Package (BSP) with Windows* support.

 > **Note**: If you encounter any issues with long paths when compiling under Windows*, you may have to create your ‘build’ directory in a shorter path, for example c:\samples\build.
 You can then run cmake from that directory, and provide cmake with the full path to your sample directory.

 ## Examining the Reports